AresValley/Artemis-DB/static/133/description.md

-DeltaFix was a DGPS system that was used to provide precision positioning used in the survey and oceanographic industry.
+Delfi-C3 Telemetry was a telemetry signal sent from the Delfi-C3 university-class satellite.